widderslainte/uod/04_nations_cities/minkush_river_valley.md

 ## Minor Communities

-* Minkushtown - small rivertown between Vensat and Minkaraph Ikulyhu - promient at the end of the first Epoch of Rhiat.
+* Minkushtown - small rivertown between Vensat and Minkaraph.
+* Ikulyhu - promient at the end of the first Epoch of Rhiat.
 Located along the modern border of Argaevaligne, near the North Sea Coast.
 * Gloamingport- Small port town on the North Sea coast.